-PHIL: In fact, as you look toward the future, just the past generation or so, the Evangelical Movement, particularly in America but really worldwide, has been ravaged by a series of these fads.
-The Seeker-Sensitive Movement, and all the various fads like Purpose Driven books and Jabez books.
+PHIL: In fact, as you look towards the future, just the past generation or so, the evangelical movement, particularly in America but really worldwide, has been ravaged by a series of these fads.
+The seeker sensitive movement, and all the various fads like purpose-driven books and Jabez books.

 PHIL: So what do you see as the future?

-JOHN: Well what could it be if you don’t...if theology isn't the issue?
-Then now evangelical as a word describes a broad kind of undefined, non-specific connection to Christianity.
+JOHN: Well, what could it be if you don’t - if theology is not an issue, then - now evangelical as a word describes a broad kind of undefined, non-specific connection to Christianity.

-PHIL: And every man does what’s right in his own eyes.
+PHIL: Yeah, and every man does what’s right in his own eyes.

-PHIL: You know, I think most of our listeners, the majority of them are lay people in churches where within the next few years, if not already, they are going to be under pressured to adopt and embrace some of the methodology and style and coolness of the Emerging Movement.
+PHIL: You know, I think most of our listeners or the majority of them are lay people in churches where within the next few years, if not already, they are going to be under pressure to adopt and embrace some of the methodology and style and coolness of the Emerging movement.
 How would you counsel them to respond if in their church there are leaders who are promoting this kind of thing?